Chart Color Schemes

 Residential development activity is lower than average in Pascoe Vale South according to AreaSearch's national comparison of local real estate markets

 Pascoe Vale South has seen approximately 47 new homes approved annually over the past five financial years, totalling 236 homes.
-As of FY2025-26, 11 approvals have been recorded.
-Despite a decrease in population during this period, development activity has been relatively adequate, benefiting buyers while new properties are constructed at an average expected construction cost value of $489,000, indicating targeting of the premium market segment with higher-end properties.
-In FY2025-26, $2.4 million in commercial development approvals have been recorded, suggesting limited focus on commercial development.
+As of FY2025-26, 16 approvals have been recorded.
+Despite a decline in population during this period, development activity has been adequate relative to other areas, which could benefit buyers.
+The average expected construction cost value for new properties is $489,000, indicating that developers are targeting the premium market segment with higher-end properties.

 Frequently Asked Questions - Development